Skip to content

 Somatostatin signaling

 Somatostatin is a naturally occurring peptide hormone primarily secreted by the pancreas, gastrointestinal tract, and central nervous system.
 Somatostatin is involved in inhibiting five somatostatin receptors (SSTR1 to SSTR5), all G-coupled protein receptors (GCPRs), which play roles in numerous metabolic processes related to neurotransmitters and endocrine and exocrine secretions (Eychenne R et al. 2020).
-A majority of GEP-NETs, around 80%, overexpress somatostatin receptors (SSTRs) on their cell membrane, namely SSTR types 1 and 2.
+Most GEP-NETs, around 80%, overexpress somatostatin receptors (SSTRs) on their cell membrane, namely SSTR types 1 and 2.
 This makes targeting the SSTR a valuable tool for diagnosing, staging, and treating GEP-NET patients (Baldelli R et al. 2014).
 Targeting SSTR signalling in GEP-NETs at a functional level inhibits hormonal secretion, cell cycle progression, angiogenesis, and cell migration (Eychenne R et al., 2020) (Figure 2).

 Inhibition of SSTRs in GEP-NETs regulates metabolic processes.